DefinitelyTyped/DefinitelyTyped/README.md

 Definitely Typed has recently changed to a proper `pnpm` monorepo; you may want to reread this document for changes to the layout of packages in this repo.

+At the very least, you may want to `git clean -fdx` the repo (or `node ./scripts/clean-node-modules.js` on Windows) to clean up `node_modules` and run `pnpm install --filter .` to install the workspace root.
+See further sections for more info on `pnpm install`.

 ## Current status

 This section tracks the health of the repository and publishing process.